 Across the United States, there are nearly 1,500 Part D Prescription Drug Plans.
 However, out of all of the plans offered, the majority of the Part D plan market is controlled by just a few of the largest companies.
 Because of the significant sums of government money available and the sheer volume of participants in the program, sometimes Part D plan sponsors and/or their Pharmacy Benefit Managers (PBMs) engage in fraudulent practices that result in the improper claims for payment to federal programs, and can therefore form the basis for claims under the False Claims Act.

 Real World Examples of Recent Medicare Part D Fraud False Claims Act Cases:

-- 2012: RxAmerica paid over $5 million to settle False Claims Act lawsuits in which it was alleged that the company misrepresented the cost of prescriptions on the Medicare Prescription Drug Plan Finder on the Centers for Medicare & Medicaid Services’ website.
-The whistleblowers, two of which were represented by The Rabon Law Firm, shared in an award of $900,000.
+- 2012: RxAmerica paid over $5 million to settle False Claims Act lawsuits in which it was alleged that the company misrepresented the cost of prescriptions on the Medicare Prescription Drug Plan Finder on the Centers for Medicare & Medicaid Services' website.
+The whistleblowers, two of which were represented by Rabon Frazier LLP, shared in an award of $900,000.